amjo2/stretchtracker/README.md

 # stretchtracker

 Option B Project for Human AI Interaction
 Stretch tracking app using action detection with MediaPipe and Tensorflow
+Done in Colab